 Village Green aims to cover all local elections as fairly and completely as possible.

-In addition, we are publishing Letters to the Editors in support of candidates.
+Village Green publishes Letters to the Editors in support of candidates.
 Publishing these letters is at the discretion of the editors.
 We do not publish letters attacking competing candidates.
 We aim to publish as many letters as we receive — providing they do not contain personal attacks, profanity or verifiably false information; however, if there is a great volume and they are received late in the race, we cannot guarantee that they will be posted.
 Letters to the Editors can be submitted to [email protected].
+Please provide your name and place of residence (town and state).